Skip to content

 The Opportunity Cost People Overlook

 It is not just about the food itself.
 When money leaves your pocket at the supermarket checkout and ends up in the bin, it also loses its potential to grow.
 Even a modest savings rate applied to recovered food waste adds up quietly over time.
-Many people find this reframing genuinely surprising — it is worth considering the compounding effect when you use the projection feature above.
+Many people find this reframing genuinely surprising — it is worth noting the compounding effect when you use the projection feature above.

 Common Habits That Make It Worse